jimmyskull/LUAunit/README.md

 ## Installation

-**LuaRocks**
+**LUARocks**

-LuaUnit v3.3 is available on [LuaRocks](https://luarocks.org/modules/bluebird75/luaunit).
-To install it, you need at least LuaRocks version 2.4.4 (due to old versions of wget being incompatible with GitHub https downloading)
+LUAUnit v3.3 is available on [LUARocks](https://LUArocks.org/modules/bluebird75/LUAunit).
+To install it, you need at least LUARocks version 2.4.4 (due to old versions of wget being incompatible with GitHub https downloading)

 **GitHub**

-The simplest way to install LuaUnit is to fetch the GitHub version:
+The simplest way to install LUAUnit is to fetch the GitHub version:

-    git clone git@github.com:bluebird75/luaunit.git
+    git clone git@github.com:bluebird75/LUAunit.git

-Then copy the file luaunit.lua into your project or the Lua libs directory.
+Then copy the file LUAunit.LUA into your project or the LUA libs directory.

 The version in development on GitHub is always stable and can be used safely.

-On Linux, you can also install it into your Lua directories
+On Linux, you can also install it into your LUA directories

     sudo python doit.py install

-If that fail, edit the function `install()` in the file `doit.py` to adjust the Lua version and installation directory.
+If that fail, edit the function `install()` in the file `doit.py` to adjust the LUA version and installation directory.
 It uses, by default, Linux paths that depend on the version.

 ### History